RJAE5/2433-Discrete-Structures/Assignments/P02_Square_Summation/README.md

 ### Instructions

 Run the program using `./main` and the program will prompt the user for file names, upon which, the program will use whatever is typed in.
 For the first prompt, the user should type `Feynman.dat`, and for the second prompt, the user should type `Feynman_output.dat` to see the results of the assigned test cases.
-If the user wishes to test custom variables, they should fill out `my_input.dat` or use prefilled numers.
+If the user wishes to test custom variables, they should fill out `my_input.dat` or use prefilled numbers.
 The responses to the prompt should be `my_input.dat`, and `my_output.dat` respectively.
 The user will then find the respective output file containing a table displaying N on the far left column.
 The following 3 columns display different ways to calculate the summation of squares, but they will be equal.